MelvinLecoy/MyTailwindPreset/README.md

     </div>
 </div>
 ```
 **The difference is noticeable!!!** But media queries with responsive modifiers are still very long......
+***For people who focus on readability, do you genuinely need every style keyword to be that specific?***